php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

 1. A _qualified class name_ MUST have the following structure: `<Namespace>\<Unqualified Class Name>`

     a.
 A _qualified class name_ MUST have a value for _namespace_.

     b.
-Each node of a _namespace_ MUST be separated by a _namespace separator_.

-    c.
 The _unqualified class name_ MUST be proceeded by a _namespace separator_.

     > **Example:**
     > The _qualified class name_ could follow this structure: